ndziuba/EnterpriseAI-Project/README.md

 Folder structure:

-    container/:  Includes all files to spin up the base infrastructure. k8s/:        All files regarding the production and staging deployment. k8s/config:  All files to configure the secrets, certificates and the ingress for yatai.
+    container/:  Includes all files to spin up the base infrastructure. data/:       All files regarding the data used in model training k8s/:        All files regarding the production and staging deployment. k8s/config:  All files to configure the secrets, certificates and the ingress for yatai. models/:     All generated models while executing pipeline pipelines/:  Contains the pipelines used in the project steps/:      All steps that are used in the mlops pipeline
     webapp:      The Next.js React App as frontend for the model.